apache/cassandra-java-driver/driver-examples/eclipse-rcp/README.md

 is to deploy the driver bundle there, along with its dependencies, and create a target platform definition that includes that P2 repository.

-2) Otherwise, you can create a target platform that includes the driver bundle in a local folder on your machine.
+2) Otherwise, you can create a target platform that includes a local folder on your machine containing the driver bundle.

 To create such a target platform, do the following steps:

 1. Download version 3.0.0 of the driver from http://downloads.datastax.com/java-driver;
 2. Unpack the binary tarball;